darcyvoutt/liquid-section-renderer/README.md

 ## Event Listeners

 The component automatically binds appropriate events based on the trigger element as follows.
+To note, all events have `event.preventDefault()` applied to avoid unintended actions or form submissions.

 | Element Type | Event |
 |-------------|-------|